-Dedicated to his sport“I’m aware that I’m the first athlete to achieve a lot of important things for Spanish skating,” said Madrid-born figure skater Javier Fernández, who took his first steps in the sport at the age of six.
+“I’m aware that I’m the first athlete to achieve a lot of important things for Spanish skating,” said the Madrid-born Fernández, who took his first steps in the sport at the age of six.
 “My sister watched competitions on TV and decided to start skating,” he explained.
-“I used to love watching her train, so much in fact that I decided to get involved too.”
-Twenty years later, he is a firm medal favourite for PyeongChang 2018.
+“I used to love watching her train, so much in fact that I decided to get involved too.

 “Figure skating is a fantastic sport,” added the Spanish star.
 “It feels great when you start to make progress with the jumps, pirouettes and steps, and you have that sense that you control the ice, that you can master it, even though you weren’t born on it.
 The feeling of speed you have when you skate, the excitement you get from winning a competition, and presenting your programme after days and days of hard work… that’s what I live for.”

-Breaking new groundBlessed with a unique talent, despite hailing from a country with fewer than 20 registered figure skaters, Fernández was the first Spanish skater to land a triple axel and then a quadruple jump.
+Blessed with a unique talent, despite hailing from a country with fewer than 20 registered figure skaters, Fernández was the first Spanish skater to land a triple axel and then a quadruple jump.
 After winning the national title in 2010 aged only 19, he earned a place at that year’s Olympic Winter Games in Vancouver, becoming the first Spanish figure skater to grace Olympic ice since Dario Villaba at Cortina d’Ampezzo 1956.

 Speaking after his ground-breaking triumph in Zagreb, he said: “I still don’t feel like a champion.
 I don’t think winning one competition is such a big deal.
 I’m just going to keep on working.”

 Fernández continued to hone his skills at his Toronto (CAN) base under the watchful eye of his coach Brian Orser, the Canadian former two-time world champion who guided the Republic of Korea’s Yuna Kim to the women’s title at Vancouver 2010.

-The Spanish skater retained his European title in Budapest in January 2014 and then headed to Sochi, where he carried his country’s flag at the Opening Ceremony before embarking on his quest for an Olympic medal.
+The Spanish skater retained his European title in Budapest (HUN) in January 2014 and then headed to Sochi, where he carried his country’s flag at the Opening Ceremony before embarking on his quest for an Olympic medal.
 He would fall just short.
 Third after the short programme, he eventually came in fourth after a disappointing free dance, with Japan’s Yuzuru Hanyu taking the gold and Canada’s Patrick Chan and Kazakhstan’s Denis Ten completing the podium.

-Raising his gameAfter making it three European titles out of three in Stockholm in January 2015, Fernández achieved another landmark for Spanish sport that March in Shanghai.
-Skilfully executing a free programme containing two quadruple jumps, six triples and multiple technically challenging pirouettes, he edged out Sochi 2014 champion Hanyu to win the first figure skating world title for his country.
+After making it three European titles out of three in Stockholm (SWE) in January 2015, Fernández achieved another landmark for Spanish sport that March in Shanghai (CHN).
+Skillfully executing a free programme containing two quadruple jumps, six triples and multiple technically challenging pirouettes, he edged out Sochi 2014 champion Hanyu to win his country’s first figure skating world title.